is-a-good-dev/cli/README.md

 ## Getting Started

-Using the Free Domains CLI is easy!
+Using the is-a-good.dev CLI is easy!

 All you need to do is run the following command: